 A free therapy and counselling service for young people aged 10-25 years.

 DAWN (Diwa Asian Women’s Network)

-- Counselling open to all Harrow residents including children aged 13 and over with a sliding scale of fees depending on ability to pay.
+Counselling open to all Harrow residents including children aged 13 and over.
+There is a sliding scale of fees depending on ability to pay.
 Offered in several community languages.